 In him, the great distance between sinful man and a holy God was bridged.

 In him, sinners found a friend!

 But then there was the shadow of death in his birth.
-The truth was that he came to die for all–to shed his precious blood on the cross for the forgiveness of sins.
-He came to die so that the power of death over mankind would be broken by his resurrection from the dead.
+The truth was that he came to die for all—to shed his precious blood on the cross for the forgiveness of sins.
+He came to die to break the power of death over mankind by his resurrection from the dead.

 Yes friends, it is the faint glimpse of this hope that is reflected in the tradition of unwrapping of gifts at Christmas: A sense of wonder at what the future holds; expecting something as nice as the gift one would get.
 But often expectations are not met.
 Many are disappointed.